Energy-Saving-Trust/Design-System/components/alerts.md

 ---
 title: Alerts
-layout: content
+layout: documentation-page
 section: components
 ---

-# Alerts

-The Alert component draws the user’s attention to information crucial to interacting with the product.
-This is one of the few components where it is acceptable to interrupt the ordinary flow of the user’s journey.

-**When to use**
+Alert is a component for displaying messages related to events concerning the user's work in the interface.

+## Usage guidance

+If it is a dismissible alert it should display at the top of the screen overlaid over other content.

+All other alerts should display at the top of the content section as close to the section it relates to as possible.

+### When to use

-- The user needs feedback before or after an action
+- The user needs feedback before or after an action.
-- There is important information the user must review before or after moving to another section of the site, or taking an action
+- There is important information the user must review before or after moving to another section of the site, or taking an action.

-**When not to use**
+### When not to use

-- Do not use for in-depth instructions or guidance
-- Do not use for information that includes links
+- Do not use page alerts to simply highlight important content.
+They are for information that is new, critical, and temporary.

-**Usage guidance**

-- If it is a dismisssible alert it should display at the top of the screen overlaid over other content
-- All other alerts should display at the top of the content section as close to the section it relates to as possible
+- Do not put more than one page alert on a page.

-## Alert content variations:
+## Alert content examples

 {% capture code_render %}
 <div class="alert alert-info alert-dismissible" role="alert">